PyO3/pyo3/guide/src/migration.md

 ### Minimum Rust version increased to Rust 1.45

-PyO3 `0.13` makes use of new Rust language features stabilised between Rust 1.40 and Rust 1.45.
+PyO3 `0.13` makes use of new Rust language features stabilized between Rust 1.40 and Rust 1.45.
 If you are using a Rust compiler older than Rust 1.45, you will need to update your toolchain to be able to continue using PyO3.

 ### Runtime changes to support the CPython limited API